exoplatform/exo-documentation/docs/Upgrade.rst

 -  Download eXo Platform 5.1 version.

--  eXo Platform 5.1 requires :ref:`Elasticsearch 5.6 <Elasticsearch.ES_External>`
-   , so you must upgrade your Elasticsearch cluster to this version.
-   Please refer to the `Elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/reference/5.6/setup-upgrade.html>`__ to perform this upgrade.
+-  The configuration properties for caches have been changed for eXo Platform 5.1 in order to harmonize them and use the same name in standalone and cluster modes.
+You should then update cache properties in the new server.
+Please refer to this :ref:`documentation <Configuration.CacheConfiguration>` for get the list of cache names.

 -  Perform one or more dry-run upgrade(s) to find out potential problems and estimate the upgrade time.